Kanban for Software Teams

 Little’s Law

 This may seem like common sense, viz. the time to get a work item through a process is the amount of work waiting to be processed divided by the processing rate per item.
 The amount of WIP between each step in a workflow is effectively a queue.
-The longer the queue the longer an item must wait to be processed, directly causing longer lead or cycle times per Little’s Law.
-The end-to-end Lead Time through the entire system is the sum of the individual process cycle times.
-To achieve our goal of minimizing Lead Time, we constrain the length of the queues between processing steps by applying WIP limits.
-In an ideal system, work items arriving in the ‘done’ sub-state of each process step would be immediately consumed by the next processing step.
-This ideal is referred to as One Piece Flow.
+The longer the queue the longer an item must wait to be processed, directly causing longer lead or cycle times (and increased processing costs) per Little’s Law.
+Each extra item of WIP carries a Cycle Time penalty.
+The end-to-end Cycle Time through the entire system is the sum of the individual process cycle times.
+To achieve our goal of minimizing Cycle Time per backlog item, we constrain the length of the queues between processing steps by applying WIP limits.
+One approach to achieve this is to adhere to the principle: prioritize finishing work in progress over starting new work.
+In an ideal system, work items arriving in the ‘ready’ buffer state of each process step would be become ‘in progress’ with zero or minimum wait time.
 The result is that work flows smoothly through the system, improving end-to-end performance.

 The optimum WIP level for any processing step is a reflection of that step’s capacity to process work.
 We neither want to overload it’s capacity or starve it of work either.
 WIP limits should be set to some initial values (say based on the number of team members within each processing step) and then refined or adjusted over time.
-Ultimately we want to achieve a balance in the flow between adjacent processes where the average rate of output from one process (arrival into it’s ‘done’ state) matches the average rate at which the adjacent downstream process can consume that work.
-In a manufacturing environment where the product being produced is highly repetitive, these limits can be calculated mathematically to achieve balance between processing steps.
+Ultimately we want to achieve a balance in the flow between adjacent processes where the average rate of output from one process matches the average rate at which the adjacent downstream process can consume that work.
+In a manufacturing environment where the product being produced has little variation (unlike software), these limits can be calculated mathematically to achieve balance between processing steps.
 For software development where every new feature or user story is unique, this problem must be solved empirically.
 WIP constraints are the most effective way to achieve rate-matching between adjacent processes.

 Step 3: Define ‘done’ for each step in the process.